Read the script

 Shumi: I don’t want to, Ma!
 And if we need help with food we can go to a food pantry or apply for food programs.

 Umme: We can’t depend on that kind of thing.

 Shumi: Why not, we pay taxes, don’t we?

 Umme: Someone told me immigrants shouldn’t apply.

-Shumi: That’s not fair and that’s true!
+Shumi: That’s not fair and that’s not true!